-Malala Yousufzai is a widely respected Pakistani rights activist and Nobel Peace Prize winner who has fought to promote education for girls - a struggle that resulted in the Taliban attempting to take her life in 2012.
+Malala Yousafzai is a widely respected Pakistani rights activist and Nobel Peace Prize winner who has fought to promote education for girls - a struggle that resulted in the Taliban attempting to take her life in 2012.

-Raised in the town of Mingora, in Pakistan’s Swat Valley, Yousufzai came to prominence as a teenager in 2009, when the valley was under the control of the local chapter of the Tehreek-e-Taliban Pakistan (TTP).
+Raised in the town of Mingora, in Pakistan’s Swat Valley, Yousafzai came to prominence as a teenager in 2009, when the valley was under the control of the local chapter of the Tehreek-e-Taliban Pakistan (TTP).

 The TTP-Swat, under then-chief Mullah Fazlullah, enforced a strict interpretation of Islam in the valley, ruling with an iron fist.
 One of its many edicts enforced a complete ban on women’s education.